Sudhiksha16/GigGuardian-AI/README.md

 The system uses AI models and external data sources to detect disruptions in real time.
 When a disruption event exceeds predefined thresholds, the platform automatically triggers an insurance claim and processes instant payouts.

+This parametric insurance model ensures that workers receive financial protection without lengthy claim processes.

 ---

+## Weekly Premium Model
+GigGuardian AI follows a **weekly micro-insurance pricing model** designed specifically for gig workers.

+The premium is dynamically calculated based on:

+- Historical weather risks
+- Pollution levels in the worker’s operating area
+- Frequency of disruptions in that location
+- Delivery demand patterns

+Workers can activate coverage for a specific week by paying a small premium, ensuring income protection during high-risk periods.

+---

 ## Key Features
 - Verified gig worker registration
 - AI-based disruption risk analysis
-- Delivery demand heatmap
+- Delivery demand heatmap visualization
 - Gig Safety Index for risk awareness
 - Parametric insurance claim automation
 - Fraud detection using AI
 - Instant payout simulation

 ---